cardano-scaling/hydra/docs/monthly/2024-01-monthly.md

 #### Notable updates

-* Released version `0.15.0` which delivers offline mod and conway support.
+* Released version `0.15.0` which delivers offline mode and Conway support.

 * [Offline mode #1254](https://github.com/input-output-hk/hydra/issues/1254) is
   a new feature contributed by @SundaeLabs and is related to [this Catalyst